sanowl/full-stack-YouTube-clone-application-built-with-React./README.md

 #Getting Started with Create YouTube Application

-To get started with the YouTube application, follow these steps:
+Creating a YouTube application is easy with these simple steps:

-Open your terminal and navigate to the root directory of the project.
+Open your terminal and navigate to the root directory of your project.
 Run the command npm install to install all the necessary dependencies.
+This might take a few minutes depending on your internet speed.
 Once the installation is complete, run the command npm start to start the application.
-That's it!
-The YouTube application should now be up and running.
+You should now see the application running in your browser on http://localhost:3000